mnoebels/AC-CFM/README.md

 If you run into problems, for instance exceptionally large load shedding or large amount of OPF load shedding, try the following:

-1. Set PMIN (column 10) of the gen matrix to zero.
+1. Set PMIN (column 10) of the gen matrix to zero to disable minimum power output limits of generators.
 2. Increase the reactive power limits (columns 4 and 5) of the gen matrix (e.g. to +80% and -40% of PMAX).
 3. Loads should be fixed (not dispatchable) before passed to AC-CFM.
 You can use the disp2load function provided to convert dispatchable loads to fixed loads.